The origins of the Presbyterian church are Scottish immigrants who were Reformed/Calvinists.

 Presbuteros, the Greek word meaning “elder,” is used 72 times in the New Testament.
-It provided the name for the Presbyterian family of churches, which includes the Reformed churches of the world.
-Both Presbyterian and Reformed are synonymous with churches of the Calvinist tradition.
+It provided the name for the Presbyterian family of churches who are governed by their elders.

-The Presbyterian Church (U.S.A.) is distinctly a confessional and a connectional church, distinguished by the representation of elders — laymen and laywomen — in its government.
-The church has a membership of 2.3 million in all 50 states and Puerto Rico.
-Currently there are nearly 11 thousand congregations, more than 21,000 ordained ministers, 1,100 candidates for ministry and more than 94,000 elders.
+The Presbyterian Church (U.S.A.) is distinctly a confessional and a connectional church, distinguished by the representation of elders — laypeople — in its government.
+There are congregations in all 50 states and Puerto Rico.
+Currently there are nearly 10,000 congregations.

 Presbyterians are BELIEVERS and DOERS